UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Heat Island UWG Reclassifier.rst

 * Remarks
       - There are possibilities to create new building types for the UWG.
 This, however, is not included here.
       - Polygons of urban typologies should consider the neighborhood scale or larger.
-      - A tutorial is being constructed on how to analyse the urban heat island using UMEP.